microdotblog/help.micro.blog/_posts/2017-05-16-getting-started.markdown

 **First**, create a new microblog or tell Micro.blog about your existing blog:

-* If you don't have an existing blog, consider letting Micro.blog host it for you by choosing "New..." → "New microblog site".
+* If you don't have an existing blog, consider letting Micro.blog host it for you by choosing "Plans" → "New Microblog".
 You'll get everything you need: a new blog, posting from the web or iPhone, photo hosting, and the ability to map a personal domain name to your blog.
 * If you already have a blog, such as one based on WordPress, connect it to Micro.blog by adding the feed URL to your account under Account → "Edit Feeds".
 Now all your blog posts will appear under your Micro.blog profile and in the timeline of friends who are following you.

 **Second**, verify that you are the author of your microblog: